lambduli/resin/README.md

 1) To check all the theorems in a file, type `:check <file-path>`.

-The prompt has a shape of an entailment, that is by design.
+The prompt has the shape of an entailment, that is by design.

 2) To assert that a particular formula `ƒ` is an assumption, type `:assume <ƒ>`.